AbFarid/daegmael/readme.md

 * __RESET__ - Resets and starts countdown immediately (useful for readjusting timer)

 Optionally, if you're on a mobile device (Android/iOS) you'll see a button with an LED (![LED](https://github.com/AbFarid/daegmael/blob/master/src/assets/img/led_mini_dark.png?raw=true)) icon, that will enable the _always-on display_ (AOD).
 This will remove the unnecessary UI element and keep your screen awake untill you press the button again.
 There's a basic OLED screen burn-in protection enabled, where the content will move around once a minute.

+## Installation as native(ish) app for offline use
+The web app can be installed onto your compatible device (Windows/Android/iOS) as a Progressive Web App (PWA).
+Doing so enables offline usage of the app.